Scandinavian Style Christmas Card Holder

 4. Tape off sections of your house-shape to create a fun design.

 5. Paint your house and allow to dry completely in between coats.

 6. Carefully remove the tape.

 7. Using a hot glue gun, attach the metal clip to the center of your house.

 8. Press your clip firmly into the glue until it is completely secured.

 9. Clip your Christmas card onto the house and enjoy!

-These little houses can certainly stay out all year!
+These little houses can undoubtedly stay out all year!
 You can use them to hang other family pictures or even a simple grocery list.
-I know we will be keeping ours out permanently.
+You might even be tempted to keep yours out permanently.
 It’s simple, modern and certainly a unique way to hand out your Christmas cards this year.
-We made a few extra wood houses to create a little village, which I think will look cute displayed in our home over the holidays.
+We made a few extra wood houses to create a little village, which will look cute displayed in our home over the holidays.
 What do you think?